 There are no sensitive noise receptors within the Project area, and there does not appear to be any adjacent to the Project area.
-The Project area is positioned at the southwestern end of the Big Smoky Valley, which is sparsely populated.
-The nearest residences appear to be several miles to the southeast with only one corral located within the Project Area.
+The Project area is positioned at the western end of the Big Smoky Valley, which is sparsely populated.
+The nearest residences appear to be several miles to the southeast.
 Construction activities would produce a short-term increase in noise at the site boundary over the existing ambient noise levels.